Monish-Alavalapati/ShapeRecognition-using-FourierDescriptors/README.md

 4. **Follow the on-screen instructions to input the shape data and observe the recognition results.**

-## Project Structure

-The project is organized into the following directories:

-- **src:** Contains the source code for the shape recognition algorithm.
-- **data:** Stores sample data for testing the algorithm.
-- **results:** Holds the results obtained from the recognition process.

 ## Usage

-Modify the input data or incorporate your own dataset for shape recognition by editing the necessary files in the `data` directory.
-Customize the recognition algorithm or extend the functionality by modifying the source code in the `src` directory.
+Modify the input data or incorporate your own dataset for shape recognition by editing the necessary files in the data .
+Customize the recognition algorithm or extend the functionality by modifying the source code in the source code .

 ## Contributing